 Students have the same number of days that they were absent plus one (1) additional day to make up work that they have missed.
-(Ex: If a student is absent for 2 days and returns on a Wednesday.
-He/she will have 3 days to make up the work; Wednesday, Thursday, and Friday.
-Work should be turned in to the teacher during class time on Monday.)

 In cases of prolonged illness, special arrangements may be made with the instructor.
 If a student knows that he/she is going to be absent from school due to an appointment, school-related trips and activities, or for some other reason, he/she should make every attempt to complete assignments ahead of time.
 When a student is absent, the student must check in with the secretary in the office.